 The Shrouded Isle, the latest offering from indie studio Kitfox Games, is a management sim with a dark twist.
-It takes place in a Lovecraftian seaside village, putting you as the leader of its cultist inhabitants.
+It takes place in a Lovecraftian seaside village, with you as the leader of its cultist inhabitants.
 You’re at the beck and call of an ancient god who you must appease through ritual sacrifice, giving the game an extra layer of macabre over its already bleak landscape.
-It’s at its best when it’s mysterious, as you work to discover the intricacies of its unique gameplay.
+The game is at its best when it’s mysterious, as you work to discover the intricacies of its unique mechanics.
 Once you’ve fully figured it out, it can become repetitive, but the experience of discovering exactly what the game wants from you combined with its atmospheric touches ultimately makes it worthwhile.

 The game takes place over the course of 12 seasons, represented by 12 turns, because that’s how long you ostensibly have until the god Chernobog returns.
 At the start of each new season, Chernobog speaks to you in your dreams and demands you to find and sacrifice a sinner.
 You do this by first choosing advisers from among the five major houses in the village.
 Each house has a leader who you can influence — as long as you’re on their good side — to give you information about the other members and help narrow down your choice.